Discovery Florence

 PSC 141 Liberty and Power from the Ancient World to Modernity (3 credits)

-The Discovery Madrid program fulfills the same curricular requirements as those pursued by freshmen studying on Syracuse University’s main campus, while providing a course schedule unique to the Madrid experience.
+This Discovery Madrid program fulfills the same curricular requirements as those pursued by first-year students studying on Syracuse University’s home campus, while providing a course schedule unique to the Madrid experience.

 Required Courses: